-Note: (This note is just cultural enrichment.
-You can ignore it, or read it later.)
-We can make a similar definition for other sorts of structures and substructures.
+Note: We can make a similar definition for other sorts of structures and substructures.
 For example, the integers \mathbb{Z} with addition and multiplication form a "commutative ring with unity."
 This is a structure that satisfies all the axioms for a field except possibly the existence of multiplicative inverses.
 The set of multiplies of n is a kind of substructure of \mathbb{Z} called an "ideal."
 This means it is closed under addition, and also under multiplication by any element of \mathbb{Z} .
 Now if we define cosets of $n\mathbb{Z}$ the same way we did above, we can define addition and multiplication of cosets